What is Chiropractic?

 While it's often perceived that the chiropractor is solely here to treat back and neck pain, this is simply a small piece of what the profession really is capable of handling.
 Chiropractors not only treat soft and hard tissue problems such as sciatica and joint pain, but are largely called on to deal with more significant issues.
 Some of these issues include fibromyalgia, allergies, insomnia, headaches and many more.

 Certified Strength and Conditioning Specialists (CSCS's) are professionals who apply scientific knowledge to train athletes/patients for the primary goal of improving their recovery time and performance.
 They conduct sport-specific testing sessions, design and implement safe and effective strength training and conditioning programs and provide guidance regarding nutrition and injury prevention.
-For more information on how a Doctor of Chiropracic that has the CSCS Degree can help you, visit their website at www.nsca-cc.org/ today.
+For more information on how a Doctor of Chiropractic that has the CSCS Degree can help you, call our office today.